thanujkumar/annotations/Readme.md

     * _RUNTIME:_ Means that the annotation is going to be retained by the Java Virtual Machine and can be used in runtime via reflection.

  * **@Target:** This one restricts the elements that an annotation can be applied to.
 The syntactic locations where annotations may appear are split into `declaration contexts` , where annotations apply to declarations, and `type contexts`, where annotations apply to types used in declarations and expressions
      *  *ANNOTATION_TYPE* means that the annotation can be applied to other annotation.
+Thus, the annotation can only be used to annotate other annotations.
+Like the @Target and @Retention annotations.
      *  *CONSTRUCTOR* can be applied to a constructor.
      *  *FIELD* can be applied to a field or property.
      *  *LOCAL_VARIABLE* can be applied to a local variable.
      *  _METHOD_ can be applied to a method-level annotation.
      *  _PACKAGE_ can be applied to a package declaration.
      *  _PARAMETER_ can be applied to the parameters of a method.
-     *  _TYPE_ can be applied to any element of a class.
+     *  _TYPE_ The TYPE target means any type.
+A type is either a class, interface, enum or annotation.
      *  *TYPE_PARAMETER*
      *  *TYPE_USE*